 Field-hunting tip

-Look in carbonatites country — that is the host setting where carbocernaite typically forms.
+Look in carbonatites country, the host setting where carbocernaite typically forms.
 If you start seeing calcite, dolomite, apatite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.